 Gamma-ray spectrometry measurements and the computation of the increased lifetime cancer risk due to radioactive materials were conducted in Dire Dawa [1, 4, 6].
-238U and its offspring radionuclides reach a radiological equilibrium as a result of the naturally occurring radioactivity in tea leaves.
+238U and its offspring radioactivity in tea leaves.

 Finally, the Ethiopian Radiation Protection Authority's radiation detection laboratory assessed the specific activity of the radionuclides [1, 5, 6].